Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 2+ weeks 14+× daily rate 2× one-way fare (fixed) Parking wins clearly

-To do the actual math for your trip, multiply your trip length by the off-airport pre-booked daily rate at your airport (search your airport on ParkON for current rates), then compare to twice your one-way rideshare estimate.
+To do the math for your own trip, multiply your trip length by the off-airport pre-booked daily rate at your airport (search your airport on ParkON for current rates), then compare to twice your one-way rideshare estimate — remembering to add the airport pickup fee, surge multiplier, and tip on each leg.
 If parking comes in lower, parking wins on price.

 When Parking Wins